 Considerations Before Buying an Elan IC

-We’re going to make basically the same comments here as we do about the Elan Foot.
+We’re going to make essentially the same comments here as we do about the Elan Foot.
 The IC is a quality device that appears to contribute to a very smooth gait.
 The fact that it is waterproof further broadens its appeal.

 At the same time, the IC’s lack of user software and its inability to support user settings for different shoes are drawbacks.

-We also wish that Blatchford would be more responsive to our questions, as transparency benefits everyone, especially those with limb-differences trying to make key decisions on a limited budget.
+We also wish that Blatchford would be more responsive to our questions, as transparency benefits everyone, especially those with limb differences trying to make key decisions on a limited budget.